scrubgay/scrubgay.github.io/markdowns/cv.md

     - Managed hybridization staining assays on zebrafish embryos
     - Fixed a long-standing issue causing failure of the hybridization protocol
     - Techniques: Hybridization, PCR, gel electrophoresis, DNA probe synthesis

+#### Relevant coursework

+  - Introduction to GIS
+    - Presented a final project on food deserts and swamps in Seattle
+    - Basic operations and analysis on vectors
+    - Introduction to ArcGIS and QGIS
+    - Basic style and layout of maps
+  - Plant identification and classification
+    - Introduced to several plant taxa common in the Pacific Northwest
+    - Learned botanical keying and identification to family based on morphology
+    - Overview of morphological and phylogenetic classification
+  - Field ecology
+    - Learned and practiced data collection techniques:
+      - quadrat surveys for species cover
+      - behavioral observation techniques on mobile fauna
+      - literature review
+  - Biogeography
+    - Studied phylogenetic research and intersection with geography
+    - Examined genetic diversification events in several floral and faunal taxa
+  - Fish and Wildlife Toxicology
+    - Conducted toxicology experiments on burrowing shrimp in Willapa Bay to aid oyster aquaculture efforts
+    - Collected shrimp from study sites and extracted morphological material
+    - Analyzed data and presented using R and ggplot
+    - Learned basic toxicology concepts such as direct and indirect lethal effects, inherent sensitivity, and dose response curves
+  - Salmonid Behavior and Life History
+  - Watershed Ecology and Management

 January 2017 - June 2019